Create API Tools

 Click "➕ Add Header" to define HTTP headers sent with the request.

-Format: Must be a valid JSON object, where the Key is the header name and the Value is the header content (string).
+Format: Must be a valid JSON object, where keys are header names and values are header contents (strings).

 Example: